Supported Sets -- A New Foundation For Nominal Sets And Automata: Name Abstraction and de Bruijn indices

 where $\maxidx(x)\in \N$ and $\sigma_m\in \Perm(\A)$ ($m\in \N$) are given by:

-\end{theorem} \begin{proofappendix}{absLifts} We verify that $\phi$ is indeed a natural isomorphism between $\B U$ and $U\Abs$ by showing that every $\phi_X$ is a support"=reflecting, bijective map (\autoref{propSuppIso}), and that it is natural in $X$: \begin{description}[itemsep=2pt,leftmargin=0pt] \item[Support-reflecting:] For $\bind x \in \B U X$, let $m := \maxidx(x)$:
+We verify that $\phi$ is indeed a natural isomorphism between $\B U$ and $U\Abs$ by showing that every $\phi_X$ is a support"=reflecting, bijective map (\autoref{propSuppIso}), and that it is natural in $X$: \begin{description}[itemsep=2pt,leftmargin=0pt] \item[Support-reflecting:] For $\bind x \in \B U X$, let $m := \maxidx(x)$:

 So $\phi_X$ is indeed support-reflecting. \item[Surjective:] For the surjectivity of $\phi_X\colon \B U X\to U\Abs X$, consider $\abs{\rho(k)}y\in U\Abs X$.
 With

 and

 we will that $\phi_X(\bind x) = \abs{\rho(k)}y$.